 The information above was last checked on 21/10/2021.
 Remember to review the latest COVID-19 travel safety regulations for your train between London and Berlin as this information can change.

 The current restriction level for your return trip by train from Berlin to London is: Partially open

 Reentry to United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-When departing from London, you have various train station options to start your route from including London Victoria, London Euston and London Kings Cross.
-When arriving in Berlin, you can end your journey in train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When taking the train to Berlin from London, you can choose to depart from train stations like London Victoria, London Euston and London Kings Cross.
+Your trip can end in train stations such as Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

 Passengers board their train most frequently from London Victoria and travel around 1 mile (s) / 1 km from the city centre to this train station.

 Passengers travelling this route most often arrive at Berlin Hbf and need to travel approximately 1 mile (s) / 2 km from the train station to the city centre in Berlin.

 Here are some other resources that might have the information you need